ilahyani/ft_IRC/README.md

-# webserv
+# FT_IRC
-The purpose of this project is to write an HTTP server. it should work in a real browser.
+The purpose of this project is to write an IRC server in C++, fully compatible with an official client.